Code-Institute-Submissions/soycat999-django-project-4/README.md

 ### Media

 All images and game content were taken from https://store.steampowered.com/.
-All rights goes to Steam, a video game digital distribution service by Valve.
+All rights go to Steam, a video game digital distribution service by Valve.

 ### Acknowledgements